ktroach/cmnext/README.md

 This application has been deployed and tested on the Vercel Platform (recommended).
 You should be able to deploy this application to other supported platforms, including: Digital Ocean, Heroku, AWS, Google Cloud, etc.

+This project is under the MIT license.
+Only ask that you please include attribution or credit if you use this for your own purposes.